 In 1473 the city of Utrecht had a real scoop.
 Here the first dated book appeared in the Northern Netherlands, printed in movable type using lead letters: the Historia scholastica by Petrus Comestor (ca. 1100-1179).
 This early print, a so-called incunable, came from the presses of the Utrecht book printers and publishers Nicolaes Ketelaer and Gerard de Leempt.
-The work testifies to the remarkable printers’ history of Utrecht, to which the University Library has devoted a digital exhibition of Utrecht incunables and a geographical interface.
+The work testifies to the remarkable printers’ history of Utrecht, to which the University Library has devoted a digital exhibition of Utrecht incunables and a geographical interface (temporarily under construction).

 We cannot say with a 100% certainty if the earliest beginning of the Dutch art of book printing started in Utrecht.
 Through paper study we now know that even before 1473 books were printed in the Netherlands.
 However, the book printers and their locations are unknown and their legacy is called prototypography.
 Even so, the Historia scholastica by Ketelaer and De Leempt proves that Utrecht has played a distinctly important role in the earliest days of Dutch book printing.

 The text of the Historia scholastica that Ketelaer and De Leempt printed and published was already a few centuries old.
 French theologian Petrus Comestor wrote the Historia scholastica in the period between 1169 and 1175.
 In this monumental work he recounted the Bible in prose for the benefit of education in theology.
 Comestor also added all kinds of profane historical and geographical sources to explain Biblical passages.